badal-io/gcp-airflow-foundations/docs/features.rst

 The ``external_source_tables`` argument of :class:`gcp_airflow_foundations.operators.airflow.external_task.TableIngestionSensor` is a dictionary.
 Each key of the dictionary is a data source and the value is a list, whose elements are regex expressions that will be matched to the tables under that source.
+For instance, in the example above, the sensor's state will transition to `success` once 1) the tables of `data_source_X` that start with "ABC" and 2) all tables of `data_source_Y` are ingested.

 .. dataform:
 SQL Workflows with Dataform